syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Getting-Started.md

 ## Enabling password visibility toggle

 The password visibility toggle is used to show or hide the visibility of characters in the input view added to the control.
-You can enable this toggle by setting the [EnablePasswordVisibilityToggle](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~EnablePasswordVisibilityToggle.html) property as `true`.
+You can enable this toggle by setting the [EnablePasswordVisibilityToggle](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~EnablePasswordVisibilityToggle.html) property to `true`.

 {% tabs %}